Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Constraint Extrapolation for Convex Functional Constrained Optimization

-for all $x \in X, y \ge \zero$, whenever the optimal dual, $y^*$, exists.
+for all $x \in X, y \ge \zero$.
+Moreover, we have that $x^*$ is the optimal solution of \eqref{main-prob}.
 Throughout this section, we assume the existence of $y^*$ satisfying \eqref{eq:saddle_def}.
-The following definition describes a widely used optimality measure for the convex problem \eqref{main-prob}. \begin{definition} A point $\wb{x}\in X$ is called a $(\delta_o, \delta_c)$-optimal solution of problem \eqref{main-prob} if
+Denote the optimal value $\psi_0^* := \psi_0(x^*)$.
+Then, the following definition describes a widely used optimality measure for the convex problem~\eqref{main-prob}. \begin{definition} A point $\wb{x}\in X$ is called a $(\delta_o, \delta_c)$-optimal solution of problem \eqref{main-prob} if

 A stochastic $(\delta_o, \delta_c)$-approximately optimal solution satisfies

 \end{definition} As mentioned earlier, for the convex composite case, we assume that $\chi_i, i =0, \dots, m$, are ``simple" functions in the sense that, for any vector $v \in \Rbb^n$ and nonnegative $w \in \Rbb^m$, we can efficiently compute the following \prox \ operator